Cross Browser Testing using Selenium WebDriver

 How to Do Cross Browser Testing

-If we are using Selenium WebDriver, we can automate test cases using Internet Explorer, FireFox, Chrome, Safari browsers.
+If we are using Selenium WebDriver, we can automate test cases against Chrome, Firefox, Microsoft Edge, and Safari browsers.

-To execute test cases with different browsers in the same machine at the same time we can integrate TestNG framework with Selenium WebDriver.
+To execute test cases with different browsers on the same machine at the same time, we can integrate the TestNG framework with Selenium WebDriver.
+For broader OS and version coverage, the same suite can be pointed at cloud grids such as Sauce Labs, BrowserStack, or LambdaTest through a remote WebDriver endpoint.

 Cross Browser Testing

-This testing.xml will map with the Test Case which will look like that
+This testing.xml will map with the Test Case which looks like this:

 Cross Browser Testing

-Here because the testing.xml has two Test tags (‘ChromeTest’,’FirefoxTest’),this test case will execute two times for 2 different browsers.
+Because the testing.xml has multiple Test tags (‘ChromeTest’, ‘FirefoxTest’, ‘EdgeTest’), this test case will execute once for each browser.

-First Test ‘ChromeTest’ will pass the value of parameter ‘browser’ as ‘chrome’ so ChromeDriver will be executed.
-This test case will run on Chrome browser.
+The first Test ‘ChromeTest’ will pass the value of parameter ‘browser’ as ‘chrome’, so ChromeDriver will be executed.
+This test case will run on the Chrome browser.

-Second Test ‘FirefoxTest’ will pass the value of parameter ‘browser’ as ‘Firefox’ so FirefoxDriver will be executed.
-This test case will run on FireFox browser.
+The second Test ‘FirefoxTest’ will pass the value of parameter ‘browser’ as ‘Firefox’, so FirefoxDriver will be executed.
+This test case will run on the Firefox browser.
+Adding an Edge or Safari test follows the same pattern.

 Guru99CrossBrowserScript.java